Monroe County, New York: Executive branch

-The county's executive branch is headed by the County Executive, Adam Bello.
-The executive's office is on the first floor of the County Office Building on West Main Street in Rochester.
-The County Clerk is Jamie Romeo.
+The county's executive branch is headed by the county executive, Adam Bello.
+The executive's office is on the first floor of the county office building on West Main Street in Rochester.
+The county clerk is Jamie Romeo, a Democrat.

-The county was exclusively governed by a Board of Supervisors for the first 114 years of its history.
-In 1935, the position of County Manager, appointed by the Board, was approved by popular referendum.
-In 1983, the position was replaced by a County Executive, directly elected by popular vote, with expanded powers (e.g., veto).
+The county was exclusively governed by a board of supervisors for the first 114 years of its history.
+In 1935, the position of county manager, appointed by the board, was approved by popular referendum.
+In 1983, the position was replaced by a county executive, directly elected by popular vote, with expanded powers (e.g., veto).
 In 1993, the legislature enacted term limits for the executive office of 12 consecutive years to start in 1996.

 Sheriff

-The Monroe County Sheriff's Office (MCSO) provides law enforcement and has the constitutional authority is to operate the county jail and provide civil functions.
+The Monroe County Sheriff's office (MCSO) provides law enforcement and has the constitutional authority to operate the county jail and provide civil functions.
 As with most counties in New York, the MCSO also performs a range of police services and provides physical and operational security to the courts.
-The MCSO is led by a Sheriff who is elected by the residents of Monroe County, serving a 4-year term.
-They are considered the highest police official in the county, followed by an appointed Undersheriff and subordinate Chief Deputy.
-As of March 2022, Todd K. Baxter is the Monroe County Sheriff.
+The MCSO is led by a sheriff who is elected by the residents of Monroe County, serving a 4-year term.
+The sheriff is considered the highest police official in the county, followed by an appointed undersheriff and subordinate chief deputy.
+The Monroe County Sheriff is Todd K. Baxter, a Democrat.

 Organizationally, the office is composed of numerous bureaus, each responsible for a given scope of functional operations.
-The Jail Bureau is the largest component of the Sheriff's Office, overseeing an inmate population of around 1,000.
-Under the New York State Constitution, the Sheriff is the warden of the county jail.
+The jail bureau is the largest component of the sheriff's office, overseeing an inmate population of around 1,000.
+Under the New York State Constitution, the sheriff is the warden of the county jail.

-The Police Bureau of the Sheriff's Office operates a sizable road patrol force which serves municipalities within Monroe County that do not independently enforce traffic.
+The police bureau of the sheriff's office operates a sizable road patrol force which serves municipalities within Monroe County that do not independently enforce traffic.
 They are also responsible for primary police patrols at the Greater Rochester International Airport and parks throughout the county.
-Deputies assigned to the Marine Unit patrol the coastline of Lake Ontario as well as Irondequoit Bay.
-The Police Bureau further employs a mounted unit, bomb squad, SWAT team, hostage recovery, criminal investigations, SCUBA, and canine units.
-The court security bureau provides security at the Hall of Justice as well as at the state Appellate Court building.
+Deputies assigned to the marine unit patrol the coastline of Lake Ontario as well as Irondequoit Bay.
+The police bureau further employs a mounted unit, bomb squad, SWAT team, hostage recovery, criminal investigations, scuba, and canine units.
+The court security bureau provides security at the Hall of Justice as well as at the state appellate court building.

-In 2011, the Monroe County Sheriff's Office's uniform was named the 2011 Public Safety Uniform Award in the County Sheriff's/Police Department category by the North American Association of Uniform Manufacturers and Distributors (NAUMD).
+In 2011, the uniforms were named the 2011 Public Safety Uniform Award in the County Sheriff's/Police Department category by the North American Association of Uniform Manufacturers and Distributors (NAUMD).